Documentation

 • Run /mod active periodically during verification sessions to catch threads that are stuck or abandoned.

 • Set up the audit channel early.
-You'll be glad you did the first time someone disputes a score.
+You will be glad you did the first time someone disputes a score.

 Related